The 2021 AMTA National Election results are in!

 - Submit a 60-90 second candidate video

 - Submit three letters of reference from professional and personal colleagues and friends.
-The letters should speak to skills in leadership, volunteer experience, and teamwork.

 - Participate in a 30-minute phone interview with the Slate Selection Commission